BND Hamburger Icon

 • Low installation and maintenance costs: The lack of equipment also helps you save on installation and maintenance costs.
 All services and features are fully hosted in the cloud and maintained by your provider; the cost of your phone service covers regular updates and maintenance.
 Most providers offer online portals where you can manage your phone lines, updates and maintenance needs.

 • Control over feature costs and fees: With a hosted PBX solution, you have significant control over how much you pay because you pay only for the features and phone lines you need.
 Additionally, most cloud-hosted business phone systems offer unlimited domestic calling, so employees can use the phone as long as they want, without worrying about racking up added fees.
+If you’re spending a lot of time trying to drum up new business or maintain customer satisfaction to ensure repeat business, this is a major benefit.

 Cloud-based PBX systems offer these significant benefits regarding features and flexibility: